Intel-bigdata/OAP/docs/OAP-User-Guide.md

 - --conf spark.sql.oap.fiberCache.persistent.memory.initial.size
 - --conf spark.sql.oap.fiberCache.persistent.memory.reserved.size

-These configurations will overwrite the values specified in Spark configuration file.
+These configurations will overide the values specified in Spark configuration file.
 After the configuration is done, you can execute the following command to start Thrift Server.

 ```
 cd OAP-TPCDS-TOOL
-sh ./scripts/spark_thrift_server_yarn_with_DCPMM.sh  start
+sh ./scripts/spark_thrift_server_yarn_with_DCPMM.sh
 ```

 ##### Use DRAM as cache
-If you are about to use DRAM as cache, use scripts/spark_thrift_server_yarn_with_DRAM.sh.
+If you are about to use DCPMM as cache, use scripts/spark_thrift_server_yarn_with_DRAM.sh.
 You need to update the configuration values in this script to reflect the real environment.
 Normally, you need to update the following configuration values for DRAM case,
 - --driver-memory
 - --executor-memory
 - --executor-cores
 - --conf spark.memory.offHeap.size

-These configurations will overwrite the values specified in Spark configuration file.
+These configurations will overide the values specified in Spark configuration file.
 After the configuration is done, you can execute the following command to start Thrift Server.
 ```
 cd OAP-TPCDS-TOOL
-sh ./scripts/spark_thrift_server_yarn_with_DRAM.sh  start
+sh ./scripts/spark_thrift_server_yarn_with_DRAM.sh
 ```
 #### Run Queries
 Now you are ready to execute the queries over the data.
 Execute the following command to start to run queries.